jburz2001/jburz2001.github.io/_projects/ct_tutorial.md

 ---
 layout: page
 title: X--Ray Computed Tomography
-description: Principles of X--Ray CT, including imaging, artifacts, and scanner operation.
+description: In progress #Principles of X--Ray CT, including imaging, artifacts, and scanner operation.
-img: assets/img/12.jpg
+img: assets/img/industrial_ct.jpg
 importance: 1
 category: STEM
 related_publications: true
 ---

-(In progress)

 # Introduction
 3D imaging is a powerful experimental tool with many modalities, including magnetic resonance imaging (MRI), and X--ray computed tomography (CT), and more.
 Each of these has pros and cons; for instance, MRI scanners do not leverage ionizing radiation to form images but the devices themselves require expensive and increasingly scarce cryogenic liquids to cool the superconducting magnet inside of the scanner.

 X--ray CT was first developed in the early 1970s, with the invention credited to Sir Godfrey Hounsfield and Dr. Allan Cormack, who were awarded the Nobel Prize in Physiology or Medicine in 1979 for their contributions.
 While the first CT scanners were designed for medical imaging, over the decades, advancements in CT technology in resolution, speed, and accessibility have expanded its applications beyond medicine into fields such as manufacturing, archaeology, and botany.
 I refer to the use of CT in non--clinical applications as “industrial CT.”
 Note that we refer to X--ray CT when we say CT but that CT can be performed with visible light, neutrons, and more.